 Take 2/3 of the chocolate paste and pour it over the cashew butter.
 Use a silicone spatula to whisk the chocolate paste in.

-Transfer the cashew-chocolate paste into a small tray (glass or ceramic) and place in the fridge for 20 minutes to solidify just a bit.
+Transfer the cashew-chocolate paste into a small tray (glass or ceramic) and place in the fridge for 20 minutes to solidify a bit.
 This is the base layer of your fudge.

-Store in the fridge for a few hours, until the fudge becomes solid.
+Move tray into the fridge for a few hours, until the fudge becomes solid.

 Remove from the fridge and cut into desired shapes and sizes.
 Be sure to use a bigger knife to make it easier.
 Serve fresh or store in the fridge for up to 1 week.